yoge1212/AI-BNB/README.md

   <blockquote>
     <p><strong>AI BNB</strong> reimagines Airbnb as if it were founded in 2025 — powered entirely by AI.<br>
-    A chat-first platform where travelers describe their ideal trip, and AI plans, finds, and books the perfect stay — while hosts can generate listings from just a few photos.</p>
+    A chat-first platform where travelers describe their ideal trip, and AI plans, finds, books the perfect stay, and hosts can generate listings from just a few photos.</p>
   </blockquote>

   <h2>🌍 Demo</h2>